tontonsb/blog/src/posts/skyline-and-reflection.md

 Notable mentions:

 - Latvia nearly overlaps with Lithuania on the plot.
-- Senegal and Uruguay would be in the list in absence of Belarus.
+- Senegal and Uruguay would be in the list in the absence of Belarus.
 - Similarly Qatar & Kiribati are blocked by The Bahamas while Marshall Islands and Tuvalu by Maldives.

 ## Territories